- Blog

 Is the Pokemon Cafe worth it?

 Absolutely!
 If you’re a Pokemon fan, the Pokemon Cafe in Tokyo is a one of a kind experience that you can only get in Japan.
-Just remember to book early, arrive on time and combine your visit with the Pokemon Center DX for the full experience!
+Just remember to book early, arrive on time and set the bar low for the quality of the food!
+Make sure you visit the Pokemon centre DK on your way out for the full experience!

 Want help planning your Japan Travel Itinerary, check out our blog post that covered our route and what we spent!